Access our data

 If you use the Young Lives data in any publication, we would be grateful if you include the following acknowledgement:

 ‘The data used in this publication come from Young Lives, a 15-year study of the changing nature of childhood poverty in Ethiopia, India (Andhra Pradesh), Peru and Vietnam (www.younglives.org.uk).
-Young Lives is funded by UK aid from the Department for International Development (DFID) and co-funded from 2010 to 2014 by the Netherlands Ministry of Foreign Affairs.
+Young Lives is funded by UK aid from the Department for International Development (DFID), with co-funding from 2010 to 2014 by the Netherlands Ministry of Foreign Affairs, and from 2014 to 2015 by Irish Aid.
 The views expressed here are those of the author(s).
 They are not necessarily those of Young Lives, the University of Oxford, DFID or other funders.’